Sub-floor area showing shifted brick piers causing uneven flooring

 Changed Drainage

 A new extension, a paved courtyard, altered stormwater — anything that changes where water goes around your home can redirect it under the house.
 The soil beneath the piers gets saturated, softens, and the piers sink.
 The drainage wasn’t wrong when the house was built.
-The conditions changed.
+The conditions changed — and sinking floor piers follow.

 Non-Invasive.
 Laser-Monitored.
 Guaranteed.